MahfuzurAli/Pokedex/README.md

 # Pokédex Project

 ## Overview

-This is a simple Pokédex web application built using **Next.js** and **shadcn/ui**.
-It fetches data from the [PokeAPI](https://pokeapi.co/) to display a list of Pokémon along with their respective sprites.
-The application is designed to allow users to explore information about various Pokémon in a grid layout, with the ability to view their names and unique identifiers (IDs).
+This is a feature-rich Pokédex web application built using **Next.js** and **shadcn/ui**.
+It fetches data from the [PokeAPI](https://pokeapi.co/) and supports a wide variety of Pokémon forms, including regional, mega, and alternate forms.
+The app allows users to explore detailed information about Pokémon, view their sprites and official artwork, and interact with a modern, responsive UI.

 ## Features

-- **Pokémon List**: Displays a list of the first 1025 Pokémon, sourced from the PokeAPI.
+- **Pokémon List**: Displays a list of the first 1025 Pokémon, including support for regional, mega, and alternate forms.
-- **Sprite Display**: Shows each Pokémon's sprite in a clean, responsive layout.
+- **Sprite & Official Artwork Display**: Toggle between sprites, HOME, and official artwork for each Pokémon.
 - **Responsive Design**: The layout adapts to different screen sizes (mobile, tablet, desktop).
+- **Tab Info Panel**: Open multiple Pokémon info panels as tabs, with customizable placement (right sidebar or bottom bar).
+- **Form Toggles**: Instantly switch between regional, mega, and special forms (like Origin Dialga/Palkia/Giratina) and see their correct images and info.
+- **Shiny Toggle**: View shiny versions of Pokémon artwork and sprites.
+- **Search & Sort**: Search for Pokémon by name or ID and sort the list by various criteria.
+- **Type & Generation Filters**: Filter Pokémon by type or generation.
+- **Dark Mode**: Toggle between light and dark themes.
 - **Loading State**: A simple loading indicator is displayed while the Pokémon data is being fetched.

 ## Technologies Used